libwww-perl/URI/README.md

     generic and server methods.
 In addition, they provide methods to access the userinfo sub-components ($uri->user and $uri->password) as well as $uri->authdomain and $uri->sharename methods.

+- **smtp**:

+    The _smtp_ URI scheme is specified in [draft-earhart-url-smtp-00](https://datatracker.ietf.org/doc/html/draft-earhart-url-smtp-00).
+    The scheme is used to reference a SMTP server.

+    `URI` objects belonging to the smtp scheme support the common, generic and server methods, as well as two email authorization methods:
+    `user` and `auth`.

 - **snews**: